nasa-gibs/worldview/config/default/common/config/metadata/layers/multi-mission/hls/HLS_Moisture_Index_Landsat.md

 **NOTE: This layer is undergoing beta testing.**

-The dynamically generated Reflectance (Bands 4-3-2, True Color) imagery layer is a true-color or natural color image because this combination of wavelengths is similar to what the human eye would see.
-It consists of natural-looking images of land surface, oceanic and atmospheric features.
+The dynamically generated Normalized Difference Moisture Index (NDMI) (B5-B6)/(B5+B6) imagery layer is an index to determine vegetation water content and monitor drought.
+It is calculated using near infrared and shortwave infrared (SWIR) wavelengths.
+On the rainbow color scale, darker blue colors represent high canopy without water stress, and greenish to yellow colors area areas approaching water stress.

 The Reflectance imagery layer from Landsat 8 and 9/OLI product (L30) is available through the HLS project from the Operational Land Imager (OLI) aboard the Landsat 8 and 9 satellites.
 The sensor resolution is 30 m, imagery resolution is 30 m, and the temporal resolution is daily with a 16 day revisit time.
 The imagery is available in Worldview/GIBS approximately 2 - 4 days after satellite overpass.
 There is a separate combined Sentinel 2A and Sentinel 2B imagery layer available.